-Lądek-Zdrój and Długopole-Zdrój: double the benefit for your health in the Kłodzko Valley Each resort has a different microclimate and waters with different chemical composition.
-As a result, their medical profiles are distinct, too. adek lies amid woods and grasslands at the feet of the picturesque Golden Mountains (Góry Złote).
-Their gentle slopes shelter Ithe town from strong winds but the climate is typically mountainous.
-Ladek has incomparable waters with naturally occurring radon, sulphur and hydrogen.
+Lądek-Zdrój and Długopole-Zdrój: double the benefit for your health in the Kłodzko Valley adek lies amid woods and grasslands at the feet of the picturesque Golden Mountains (Góry Złote).
+Their gentle slopes shelter the town from strong winds but the climate is typically mountainous.
+Lądek has incomparable waters with naturally occurring radon, sulphur and hydrogen.
 Therapy focuses on women's health issues, and also on osteoporosis and nervous and dermatologic conditions.
 Thirty kilometres away, Długopole-Zdrój is located in a sunny valley surrounded by woods.
 Here, patients are usually treated for digestive diseases, blood circulation problems and diabetes.
 Both resorts offer physical therapy to remedy orthopaedic and rheumatologic problems, as well as peripheral vascular diseases.
 Each town is also a good starting point for mountain hikes or a visit to the fascinating Bear Cave (Jaskinia Niedźwiedzia).